wirnat/axara/README.md

 - Customable variable for the template

-- Powerfull meta/variable feature
+- Customable Template

-- Can be used to build your favorite boilerplate
+- Orchestrate generated file location in jobs, so you can create your own template architecture

 - Various template has availabled, such as Clean Architecture, Monorepo Clean Architecture, even repository style code has availabled for speed up your develop.